 First up: Meditation Practices

-Set aside a time of day when you can be alone and get still.
+1. Set aside a time of day when you can be alone, surrounded by relative quiet and uninterrupted.

-Set an intention.
-This can be anything you want to pull into your life from your practice: relaxation, a sense of peace and wellbeing, a deeper understanding of a particular issue, or simply a newfound sense of joy.
-Say the words: “May my practice bring me….”
+3. Set an intention.
+This can be anything you want to pull into your life from your practice: relaxation, a sense of peace and wellbeing, a deeper understanding of a particular issue, an amplification of your spiritual understanding or simply a newfound sense of joy.
+Say the words out loud or silently: “May my practice bring me….”

-Focus your attention or consciousness on one thing.
-This can be a candle flame or a meaningful symbol that resonates with you, such as the OM icon, the cross, or the Star of David.
-Two of the most popular subjects of focused meditation are the breath, the sound and sensation of your inhalation and exhalation, and the ambient sounds in the space of meditation.
+4. Focus your attention on one thing.
+This can be a flower, a candle flame or a meaningful symbol that resonates with you, such as the OM icon, the cross, or the Star of David.
+The two most popular subjects of focused meditation are breath and sound.
+Here you focus your attention on the sound of the inhalation and exhalation of your breath.
+An even easier focus of attention is to listen to ambient sounds in the space you are meditating in: the birds outside, a passing car, the creak in a floorboard, the dishwasher, the neighbor’s barking dog.
 The focus of attention could be anything, but should be only one thing.

 Still, for many people, joining a group meditation practice where a knowledgeable instructor guides you in a meditation practice is not ideal in the beginning.
-Fortunately, there are hundreds of popular meditation apps available on your phone.
+Fortunately, there are hundreds of popular meditation apps available for your phone and or on youtube videos.
 These are by and large wonderful tools for starting a practice.
-The New York Times has excellent beginning guided meditations for free.
 Most people benefit (hugely) from using these valuable teachings aids as they start.

-My personal practice is a breath practice, or pranayama, which offers many additional physical and spiritual benefits, and again, there are many excellent tutorials online for those interested in exploring this powerful method of meditation.
-Pranayama, like all great practices, requires several lifetimes to master and though I have been practicing for decades, I am still an apprentice.
+Breath practices or pranayama offer many additional physical and spiritual benefits, and again, there are many excellent tutorials online for those interested in exploring this powerful method of meditation.
+Pranayama, like all great practices, requires several lifetimes to master and even after practicing for decades, you can still be an apprentice.
 Not to worry, even beginners reap astonishing rewards.

-Hold your breath for a count of four.
-Relax.
+3. Hold your breath for a count of four while relaxing.